Shape

 Note that this graph shows the dependency relationship in the direction of the arrow (top down), however terragrunt will run the action in reverse order (bottom up)

-Testing multiple modules locally
+Testing multiple units locally

 cd root